raphlcx/blog/content/posts/apex-domains-and-dns-zones.md

   - `example.com`
   - `www.example.com`

-Did you pick `example.com`? :)
+Did you pick `example.com`?

 But, it is not necessarily just `example.com`.
 The domain `www.example.com` could be an apex domain too.
-It all depends on which DNS zone we create these DNS records in.
+It all depends on which DNS zone contains the DNS records.

-We define DNS records in a DNS zone, and a zone, is simply a conceptual term to denote some sort of a folder for the records that it holds.
+We define DNS records in a DNS zone.
+A zone is simply a conceptual term to denote a folder for the records that it holds.

-A zone has a start of authority (SOA) record, and usually in the same zone, we would create one or more records for the apex domain.
-Here we name our zone "Zone 1":
+A zone has a start of authority (SOA) record.
+In the zone, we create DNS records for the apex domain.
+Here, we shall name our zone as "Zone 1":

 ```
 ; Zone 1